Printpack: Erskine Love's passing and succession

-On February 21, 1987 J. Erskine Love passed away suddenly.
-The company was left without its founder and CEO however, Erskine's wife Gay Love quickly assumed the role of Chairman of the Board while their son Dennis was named CEO.
+On February 21, 1987, J. Erskine Love died suddenly.
+The company was left without its founder and CEO however, Erskine's wife Gay Love quickly assumed the role of chairman of the Board while their son Dennis was named CEO.
 In May, 1993, Printpack which had recently expanded to Ireland, acquired Flexpack U.K. Ltd. and rebranded it as Printpack Europe Ltd. in Bury, England.
 A year later the company acquired another English packaging company, but it was later sold.
 By 1994, the company had reached revenues of over $500 million.

 James River purchase

 Printpack made its biggest acquisition in August 1996, when they acquired the flexible packaging department of the James River Corporation.
 For a deal valued around $365 million, Printpack gained four lamination plants, five film and converting plants, and a rigid plastic container plant.
 Along with all the plants and equipment, this acquisition also came with the accounts of Georgia-Pacific and Kraft Foods.
 The post-acquisition integration had issues including one strike and some consolidation, but in June 1998, Printpack posted revenues of $850 million and was stable again.
 In 2002, Printpack recorded revenue of $1.1 billion setting a new company record.